robertgregorywest/IntervalAnalyser/README.md

-# IntervalAnalyser
+# Interval Analyser

 A .NET 9 console application for processing Garmin FIT files to extract and display lap data with average power and durations, supporting filtering, multi-file comparison, and summary statistics.

 ## Features